www.scantips.com

 Withdrawals

-Quarter after quarter, the withdrawn dividends reduced the fund value and the funds future gains, which then long term, also seriously reduces your future net worth in retirement.
-But also quarter after quarter of reinvested dividends continue increasing the earnings.
+Quarter after quarter, the withdrawn dividends reduced the fund's future gains, which then also seriously reduces your future long term net worth in retirement.
+But the quarter after quarter of reinvested dividends continue increasing the earnings.

 The cost of withdrawals (WD) is the money "that could have been" (if left reinvested) minus the money actually remaining available when withdrawn.
 If you are investing to provide later retirement income, this earlier withdrawal cost is very counterproductive, and quite important to realize.